Caustics of finitely dense inertial particles: Caustics in two-dimensional flows

 Therefore, we conclude that encountering a compressive strain with a moderate particle velocity is critical in staying in large strain regions long enough to form caustics.
 On encountering extensive strain regions, particles dash out with significant velocity.
 Even if they encounter a compressive strain on their way out, their velocity is too high to stay in that compressive strain long enough to form caustics.
 Thus, apart from the strain magnitude, the nature of the strain encountered by the particles, compressive or extensive, is critical in forming caustics as it controls the time particles spend in large strain regions.
-This conclusion also holds across density ratios, and Fig. \ref{caus_nc_sum_1} shows similar behavior of infinitely dense $\alpha = 1$ particles.
+This conclusion also holds across density ratios, and Fig. \ref{caus_nc_sum_1} shows similar behavior of infinitely dense $\alpha = 1$ particles. {More such plots are included in the accompanying dataset \cite{chattopadhyay2026v2}, which validates our result for multiple Stokes numbers in the small Stokes regime, and across density ratios listed in table \ref{t1}.
+We have also examined our results by slightly altering the threshold $\mean{Q_m}_c$ for defining \su particles.
+While this changes the number of \su particles, the qualitative differences between \cs and \su particles remain preserved. }

 Table \ref{t1} shows the relative numbers of particles in each category for different density ratios.
 Clearly, avoider \es particles are in the majority, and for near-neutral particles, visiting high strain (C and S) is a rare event.
 A non-monotonicity is noticed in \fref{propensity} in the relative fraction of C and S particles as $\alpha$ increases.
 This is because of two factors.
-The sum of the two goes up with $\alpha$ because the strain required is lower, as was seen in \fref{fig: Q-timeseries-2d}(g), and larger regions of the flow satisfy this.
-And at lower strain the propensity to go through extensional strain is lower, which makes survival difficult.
+The sum of the two goes up with $\alpha$ because the strain required for caustics is lower, as was seen in \fref{fig: Q-timeseries-2d}(g), and larger regions of the flow satisfy this.
+And at lower strain, the propensity to shoot out of extensional strain is lower, which makes survival difficult.